TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/ODataS4hana/readme.md

 ![Sample Response](../../../import-screenshots/ODataS4Hana/14.png)
 ![Sample Response](../../../import-screenshots/ODataS4Hana/15.png)

-2. Using Create operation of OData Modify activity we are inserting data into SAP S4 Hana 'A_ProductDescription' API service.
+#### 2. Using Create operation of OData Modify activity

+We are inserting data into SAP S4 Hana 'A_ProductDescription' API service.
 Following is the configuration needed for OData Modify Activity using Create operation.

 Select SAP S4 Hana connection in Settings tab of OData Modify activity.
 Also select Create operation for inserting data into SAP S4 Hana service.
 By default Request Type application/json is selected.
 ![Sample Response](../../../import-screenshots/ODataS4Hana/16.png)